JuliaIPU/IPUToolkit.jl/README.md

 julia> Poplar.DeviceDetach(device)
 ```

+A couple of complete basic examples of programs running on the IPU written using the interface to the Poplar SDK are available in the files [`examples/tutorial1.jl`](./examples/tutorial1.jl) and [`examples/tutorial2.jl`](./examples/tutorial2.jl).

 We automatically generate the bindings of the Poplar SDK using [`Clang.jl`](https://github.com/JuliaInterop/Clang.jl) and [`CxxWrap.jl`](https://github.com/JuliaInterop/CxxWrap.jl).
 There is not automatic documentation at the moment, but functions can be accessed from the `Poplar` submodule.
 Also, the `IPUToolkit.Poplar` submodule wraps a subset of the functionalities available in the Poplar SDK, do not expect to be able to use all functionalities.